ComedicChimera/chai-lang.dev/content/startup_guide/chapter10.md

 `is` keyword followed by an interface to specify which interface the binding implements.

 The method of this type interface be defined like normal functions except they will also have access to a special value: `this`. `this` points to the type being operated on.

-    import println, printf from io::std
+    import printf from io::std

     interf for CountingGreeter is Greeter of
         func greet(name: string) do